masogit/am-browser-doc/docs/sizing/appendix_b.md

 #### Load Test Scenario Setting
-* Test will be executed for more than 10 minutes for each user count.
+* Test was executed for more than 10 minutes for each user count.
 * Detailed scenario setting:

 |    User Scenario    |    User Count                          |    Peak   Duration    |    Start Time    |    Think   Time        |    Ramp-up Rate                                            |